Again, Nigeria’s electricity grid collapses

-Nigeria’s electricity grid on Tuesday collapsed yet again, throwing several cities into darkness.
+Nigeria’s electricity grid collapsed again, on Saturday, throwing several cities into darkness.

-The grid collapsed around 9:17 a.m. on Tuesday, with generation dropping significantly.
+Electricity companies announced that the grid collapsed around 08:15 a.m. on Saturday.

-The latest collapse is coming barely 24 hours after a grid collapsed and disrupted Businesses on Monday.
+The latest collapse is coming days after the grid collapsed on Tuesday.

-Confirming the collapse, Eko Electricity Distribution Company (EKEDP) said, “Dear valued customer, kindly be informed there was a system collapse at 09:17 hrs, which has resulted in a loss of power supply across our network.
+Confirming the collapse, Eko Electricity Distribution Company (EKEDC) said, “Dear valued customer, kindly be informed there was a system collapse at 08:15 hrs which has resulted to a loss of power supply across our network.

 |